-Contacts are for the purpose of exchanging information to advise, influence and motivate policy positions and bureau initiatives for national security reasons and the advancement of U.S. business and industry; and to plan and coordinate interagency review of U.S. Government license applications to export U.S. origin goods that are often in dispute; as well as ensuring that the Bureau plays a role in the interagency policy coordination of export license applications and policy papers.
-Tact, diplomacy, persuasion, and negotiating skills are necessary.
+Contacts are for the purpose of exchanging information to advise, defend, influence, motivate, persuade, negotiate and justify policy positions and bureau initiatives for national security reasons and the advancement of U.S. business and industry; and planning and coordinating interagency review of U.S. Government license applications to export U.S. origin goods that are often in dispute; as well as keeping the Export Administration Regulations current.
+Assignments also require active participation in conferences, negotiations, and meetings which have significant consequences in obtaining acceptance of new controls or policy issues.
+Exceptional tact, diplomacy, persuasion, and negotiating skills are necessary.

-Factor 8 - PHYSICAL DEMANDS
+Factor 8 - PYSICAL DEMANDS